-With regulations from the International Maritime Organization on sulphur oxide and greenhouse gas emissions going into effect in January, the number of LNG-capable ships is expected to increase globally.
+With regulations from the International Maritime Organization on sulphur oxide and greenhouse gas emissions now in effect, the number of LNG-capable ships is expected to increase globally.

 At the Port of Vancouver, on the west coast of Canada, demand for LNG bunkering services is expected to begin as early as 2022, increasing steadily toward 2030.
 To meet that expected demand, the Vancouver Fraser Port Authority, the federal agency responsible for the stewardship of the Port of Vancouver, is working with government, industry and academia to facilitate the use of LNG as a marine fuel and provide for LNG bunkering services in the port.

 The port authority’s federal mandate is to accommodate Canada’s growing trade through the Port of Vancouver while protecting the environment and considering local communities.
 Through a suite of incentive programs for shipping lines and terminal operators, the organization already encourages the port community to invest in the best available technology and environmental management options to help protect the natural environment in and around the port.

 Replacing the global marine industry’s use of diesel fuel with clean-burning LNG represents an opportunity for the shipping industry to significantly reduce air pollutants, including emissions of sulphur oxides and nitrogen oxides, and has the potential to reduce the marine transportation industry’s greenhouse gas emissions by approximately 20%.